-“I think part of the reason that we felt we were able to bring this forth is because the school, both to current students and prospective students, advertised it as a place that is a home for social justice,” Keir said.
+“I think part of the reason that we felt we were able to bring this forth is because the school, both to current students and prospective students, advertised it as a place that is a home for social justice,” the former SJP member said.
 “I was a tour guide for Oxy, I remember we used to tell people that Barack Obama gave his first speech on the steps in front of the AGC.
 That first speech was about divesting from South African apartheid.”

-As Keir wrote in a 2019 letter to the editor, Occidental did not divest from South Africa following Obama’s speech.
-Keir said she sees Occidental’s decision to ignore Palestinian demands for divestment as a way to avoid backlash because of differing opinions amongst the Occidental community.
+As mentioned in 2019 letter to the editor from SJP, Occidental did not divest from South Africa following Obama’s speech.
+The former SJP member said they see Occidental’s decision to ignore Palestinian demands for divestment as a way to avoid backlash because of differing opinions amongst the Occidental community.

 Alissa Bernstein (senior), president of the Occidental chapter of Hillel, a national Jewish cultural organization, said she was personally relieved upon hearing of the non-divestment decision.
 She said she did not receive the campus-wide email regarding the decision, and had not heard about the 2019 movement for divestment.

 “For something so substantial, it seemed very covert,” Bernstein said.